 By making everything digital, it made him more accessible and relatable to most of the voting public.
 He played on the idea that modern people are impatient and have short attention spans.
 What’s more likely to get someone’s attention and drive points across; a four-hour rally or a ten-minute video?
 As his rivals soon found out, the latter option worked a lot better.

 Zelensky won his election by playing to the trends of the masses.
-He realized we live in a digital and virtual world, so he planned his campaign in those worlds and avoided public appearances.
+He realized that we live in a digital and virtual world, so he planned his campaign in those worlds and avoided public appearances.

 UK: Boris Johnson 2019 Election